EllDy96/Synesthetic/src/README.md

     ]
 }
 ```
 The rhythmic analysis is performed on non-overlapping windows of the audio track.
 The windows are delimited by the ```start``` and ```end``` timings, contained in the ```window_timings``` array, and are expressed in seconds.
 Each window has a corresponding element inside the ```window_content``` array, which contains the information about all the tempos that show up inside that window.
-The frequency of the tempos is expressed in beats per minute and the offset is expressed in seconds.
-This way, we take into account the possibility that each window can contain a different number of tempos.
+The frequency of the tempos is expressed in BPM (beats per minute) and the offset is expressed in seconds.
+The offset is relative to the ```start``` value of the window.
+With this data structure, we're able to take into account the possibility that each window can contain a different number of tempos.

 ## How do you perform the rhythmic analysis?